PepsiCo xStock (PEPX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PepsiCo xStock Historical Price

-According to the latest data gathered on PepsiCo xStock live price page, the current price of PepsiCo xStock is 146.04USD.
+According to the latest data gathered on PepsiCo xStock live price page, the current price of PepsiCo xStock is 147.2USD.
 The circulating supply of PepsiCo xStock(PEPX) is

 In the past 24 hours, PepsiCo xStock has shown a price movement of